 - And more

 Project management is a process-oriented discipline, and every PPM professional is aware of the importance of selecting the right methodology to run their projects in a way that’ll get deliverables ready on time and within budget.
 Some lines of business and some types of projects naturally lend themselves to certain management methodologies.
-When there is no obvious choice, the decision is left to the PMO or project managers.
+When there is no obvious choice, PMOs or project managers must make the decision.

 Here is an overview of some of the most widely used project management methodologies and what they’re best suited for in order to help you choose the right methodology for you and your projects.